-Watervliet Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 26th, 2022, Watervliet Housing Authority has 2 waiting lists that are open now or opening soon.
+Watervliet Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Watervliet Housing Authority Housing Choice Voucher||Open Until Further Notice|